svengetsilverfincom/sf-templates/README.md

 # Silverfin Templating Language

-The Silverfin Templating Language (STL) is based on two technologies: [Liquid](https://shopify.github.io/liquid/) for logic and accessing content and [Markdown](https://daringfireball.net/projects/markdown/syntax) for styling.
+This guide is to give you an insight and better understanding into how templates work in Silverfin.
+Basically, with this guide, you should even be able to create your own templates.
+How cool is that!
+No basics of coding or programming is really required; this guide will keep in mind that we start from the beginning, with no background whatsoever of any of this.
+But if you do have a background, it will help to get you started faster.

+So let's get started, shall we?
+Keep in mind however, that this guide is (for now) constantly updated and under construction, and not final to this day.

+## What is Silverfin Templating Language?

+The Silverfin Templating Language (= **STL**) is used in Silverfin to render data.
+Text, account and reconciliation templates in Silverfin, are all based upon STL.

+STL consists of 2 known coding laguages:
+[Liquid](https://shopify.github.io/liquid/) & [Markdown](https://daringfireball.net/projects/markdown/syntax).
+These coding languages already exists many years, and you can find plenty information about it on the internet.

+In short, Markdown is used for styling data (f.i. to put **this tekst as bold**).
+And Liquid is to read data from Silverfin ( f.i. to give the total of a certain account), but Liquid let's us also create new data in Silverfin (input free text in a text template is a simple example).

 This guide aims to explain how these technologies can be used to create templates and texts and can be used as a reference to see where STL differs from the original technologies.
 Features from Liquid or Markdown that are not explicitly mentioned in this guide might work, but are not officially supported.
+So we sometimes use these technologies, but we also make our own coding language from it in Silverfin.
+If that is the case, we'll explicitly point that out in this guide.

+But let's start from the beginning.

 ## Styling